cybergeek1943/ACJA-Website-Viewer/README.md

 To download the executable [click here](https://github.com/cybergeek1943/ACJA-Website-Viewer/releases/download/v3.22/ACJA-Website-Viewer.exe).

+Note - the core functionality of this really only works on windows since it uses cmd and powershell.

 &emsp;

 ACJA Website Viewer acts as a portal that opens up websites in kiosk mode so that the user does not have access to the URL bar or any other buttons.
 This was a small project I developed for a small local private school nearby.